 The new system makes all benefits information available in one place.
 Its self-service portals provide customers with an overview of their entitlements and any changes made to them.
 Customers access this information using their DigiD – the Dutch national internet identification service for public services.

 A fundamental design principle was that a customer’s life events would form the basis for the architecture and process flow of the system.
 Moving house, births, income changes, marriages and separations are all events which may change people’s benefit entitlements.
 Customers can provide updates on these events via the portal and quickly see the consequences for their benefits.

-Improved online self-service means more digital transactions and fewer paper-based ones for the Belastingdienst.
+Improved online self service means more digital, and fewer paper-based transactions for the Belastingdienst.
 This, in turn, improves efficiency and the quality of the information in the system, reducing the time spent correcting errors and overpayments.
 Employees now have a single view of a customer’s account and benefits.
-Across the system, there is also more real-time insight into the payments load.
+Across the system, there is also more real time insight into the payments load.

-Capgemini’s biggest responsibility in the programme was the realisation of the system itself.
-It was designed according to Service Oriented Architectural principles and built on a Microsoft .Net platform.
+Capgemini’s biggest responsibility in the program was the realization of the system itself.
+It was designed along Service Oriented Architectural principles and built on a Microsoft .Net platform.
 It uses the Sharepoint portal for the office environment, SQLServer as database and BizTalk for the exchange of messages.
-Capgemini also arranged maintenance and support for the system.
+Capgemini also arranged the maintenance and support for the system.

 Content migration from the multiple legacy systems to the new solution took place gradually, and after an initial data conversion all changes to data applied to both the old and new systems.
-This meant that the new system was up and running for seven months before going live, allowing the Belastingdienst to develop the new ways of working that it needed.
-The shift from a batch-driven to an event-driven system with 24-hour SLAs for responding to customer queries has changed the ethos from “do it once a month” to “do it now”.
+This meant that the new system was up and running for seven months before going live, allowing the Belastingdienst to develop the new ways of working that it demanded.
+The shift from a batch-driven to an eventdriven system with 24 hour SLAs for responding to customer queries has changed the ethos from ‘do it once a month’ to ‘do it now.’